lasigeBioTM/blah7/README.md

         * You now can delete/correct/add the existing annotations and relations.
     * Repeat for all documents.

-5. To validate the annotations you can check the respective vocabulary:
+5. To validate the annotations you can check the respective vocabularies:
   * [MeSH](https://meshb.nlm.nih.gov/search)
   * [Disease Ontology](https://disease-ontology.org/)
   * [HPO](https://hpo.jax.org/app/)